 Before I started using any snipping tools, I always thought the easiest way to do a screen capture was by pressing Print Screen and Ctrl + V on Microsoft Paint.
 Embarrassing, I know…

 PicPick is like the second most important tool I use when writing.
 Every time I need to capture the screen and use it as a visual aid, all I need to do is press a mode shortcut and then, edit the image inside it.

 Within it, you could put a circle, a square, or even an arrow on the image.
 You could also blur or pixelate anything that you don’t want your readers to identify.

 Think of it like a super-advanced Microsoft Paint with a few Photoshop-like capabilities.

 Besides PicPick, I’ve tried using Microsoft’s very own snipping tool and even the Jing snipping tool.
 But none of them could match PicPick’s capabilities. 😎

 By the way, another tool I’m using that’s a bit related to PicPick is ScreenToGif.
 It’s also a free tool that would enable you to record the screen and save it as a GIF.

 When I started taking on freelance work as a virtual assistant, I didn’t have to think too much about any time tracking tool.
 Upwork has its own time tracker which I was obliged to use for any hourly-contracts I won on Upwork.

-By the way, if this is the first time you’ve heard about Upwork, I’ve created an awesome Upwork review article and whether or not it’s still worth it.
-Definitely check it out! 😊
+Further reading: If this is the first time you’ve heard about Upwork, I wrote an awesome Upwork review article and whether or not it’s still worth it.
+Definitely check it out!